This post may contain affiliate links. Please read our disclosure policy.

 I felt a chill in the air today, like below 60 degrees.
 I pulled out a turtleneck, fluffy socks and a sweater to start the process of hunkering down.
 Comfort food is going on the menu from now until March.
 Things like Beef Stew and these Easy Porcupine Meatballs.

-I remember my grandmother making this Porcupine Meatball recipe when I was little and I LOVED them.
-Basically, if there was a recipe that had white rice in it in any way, shape or form….I was all in.
+I remember my grandmother making this Porcupine Meatball recipe when I was little and I love them.
+Basically, if there was a recipe that had white rice in it in any way, shape or form, I was all in.
 And I was begging for seconds.

-This simple recipe is on constant repeat on a dinner table because it’s just so easy to make.
+This simple recipe is on constant repeat on my dinner table because it’s just so easy to make.
 You can make your meatballs in the oven but I like to make my meatballs on the stovetop in a skillet.
 Then, there’s no transferring and dirtying more dishes because doing dishes after dinner is a total drag.
 I’m not digging it at all.

 Simple Ingredients You Will Need